ethereum/web3.py/docs/ens_overview.rst

     ns = ENS(provider)

     # or, with a w3 instance
-    # Note: This inherits the w3 middlewares from the w3 instance and adds a stalecheck middleware to the middleware onion
+    # Note: This inherits the w3 middlewares from the w3 instance and adds a stalecheck middleware to the middleware onion.
+    # It also inherits the provider and codec from the w3 instance, as well as the ``strict_bytes_type_checking`` flag value.
     from ens import ENS
     w3 = Web3(...)
-    ns = ENS.fromWeb3(w3)
+    ns = ENS.from_web3(w3)

 Asynchronous support is available via the ``AsyncENS`` module: